-* In conjunction with the Professional Development Chairperson, a Special Committee may develop and present to the Board a Region Plan for workshops on an annual basis.
-The Plan may include objectives of the workshops, proposed times and places, and possible
+- In conjunction with the Professional Development Chairperson, a Special Committee may develop and present to the Board a Region Plan for workshops on an annual basis.
+The Plan may include objectives of the workshops, proposed times and places, and possible presenters.

 6a.
 Second Vice-President Elect, Programs (2 year term)

-* Recommend appropriate ceremonies and awards to Executive Board.
+- Recommend appropriate ceremonies and awards to the Executive Board.

 7a.
 Third Vice-President Elect, Recognition and Awards (2 year term)

-* Direct communications and public relations for Region XIV, including the Region newsletter and other appropriate communications publications activities with approval of the Executive Board.
+- Direct communications and public relations for Region XIV, including the Region newsletter, building partnerships and other appropriate communications publications activities with approval of the Executive Board.

 8a.
 Fourth Vice-President Elect, Communications and Public Relations (2 year term)